bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter2 - Creation/2 - Getting Underway.md

 What sent you on a path of peril and adventure?
 What role will you play among the isles?
 Let’s find out.
 Work through the character creation steps below.
 Adjust the order of these steps as you like.
 > Allow about 20–30 minutes for this exercise.

 Have your character sheet handy for this exercise.
 A printable sheet is included in the _Sundered Isles Playkit_ (available for download at ironswornrpg.com), or use your preferred digital app or virtual tabletop (VTT).

 You also need your deck of asset cards, which includes a mix of original _Starforged_ assets and new _Sundered Isles_ assets.
 See the next page for details.

 > ## CHARACTER CREATION WALK-THROUGH
 ### STEP 1: FORGE YOUR CHARACTER CONCEPT
 Envision the broad strokes of your character concept.
 Who are you?
 What drives you?
-Keep in mind these pillars (see [page 10 for details]).
+Keep in mind these pillars (see [[1 - Adevntures Among the Isles#YOUR CHARACTER|page 10 for details]]).
 - ==You are Ironsworn==.
 What incident, need, or responsibility sends you on your quest-bound adventures?
 - ==You are a seafarer==.
 What calls you or will send you to the sea?
 What skills or abilities set you apart?
 - ==You are a rebel==.
 What faction, circumstance, or obligation do you resist?
 Who are your allies?